somaij/portfolio-2021/content/work/hydro-one.md

       **F﻿inal Page:** <https://www.hydroone.com/saving-money-and-energy/residential/tips-and-tools/appliances>

-      The first set of pages I focused on was the tips and tricks section of the hydroone.com website.
-As I worked on the first page in the roster, Cooling tips and tricks, I scoured the website to find the similar elements between each and found a way to bring a consistent look to each page.
-These pages are featured in our monthly newsletter.
+      I started by working on the tips and tricks section of the Hydro One website.
+My first task was to create a consistent look across all pages in the section, starting with the Cooling tips and tricks page.
+To achieve this, I reviewed each page to identify common elements and used a similar design style throughout.
+These pages were featured in the monthly newsletter.

       <img src="/assets/tips-masthead.png" style="margin:2rem 0;" />

-      In each masthead, I've brought a consistent call to action, a clear heading but have also modernized the web design with an overlapping style that doesn't detract from the image.
+      For each page, I ensured there was a clear call-to-action in the masthead and modernized the design with overlapping elements that didn't detract from the image.

       <img src="/assets/tips-icons.png" style="margin:2rem 0;" />

-      The on page information is laid out in an easy to skim fashion that doesn’t throw too much information at the reader.
+      The on-page information was presented in a user-friendly layout, making it easy for readers to skim the content without being overwhelmed with too much information.
   - sectionTitle: Energizing Ontario
     sectionText: >-
       **P﻿age Design:**